WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   7. phrase: plow through - to finish doing something that takes a longtime and is difficult or boring. 完成需要很长时间且困难或无聊的事情。

+- poke

+  1. verb: jab or prod (someone or something), especially with one's finger.

+     _"he poked Benny in the ribs and pointed"_

+  2. verb: thrust (something) in a particular direction.

+     _"I poked my head around the door to see what was going on"_

+  3. noun: an act of poking someone or something.

+     _"she gave the fire a poke"_

+  4. noun(INFORMAL): a look or search around a place.

+     _"his mother comes into his room sometimes and has a poke around"_

+  5. noun(INFORMAL·BRITISH): power or acceleration in a car.

+     _"I expect you'd prefer something with a bit more poke"_

+  6. noun: a woman's bonnet with a projecting brim or front, popular especially in the early 19th century.

+  7. phrase: be better than a poke in the eye with a sharp stick - be welcome or pleasing, even if other circumstances might be better.

+     _"I got a tax rebate—not a huge amount but better than a poke in the eye with a sharp stick"_

+  8. phrase: poke one's nose into - take an intrusive interesting in.

+     _"it's not like you to poke your nose into areas that don't concern you"_

+  9. phrase: take a poke at someone - hit or punch someone.

+  10. phrase: poke along - move slowly; dawdle.

+      _"I was poking along, my vision blocked by that curtain of sleet."_

+  11. phrase: poke around - look around a place, typically in search of something.

+      _"he poked around in his fridge before pulling out a container of ham"_

+  12. noun(SCOTTISH): a bag or small sack.

+      _"he fished out a poke of crisps from under the counter"_

+  13. noun: a Hawaiian dish of marinated raw fish or seafood, often served over rice.

+      _"a buffet full of Hawaiian favorites like fresh poke"_

 - polish

   1. verb: make the surface of (something) smooth and shiny by rubbing it. 通过摩擦使（某物）表面光滑有光泽。